 - Extract allows editors to extract copies of the data to a file geodatabase or SQLite database using custom applications that use the createReplica REST operation with the syncModel parameter set to none.
 This operation is disabled by default.

 - Update allows editors to update features in the feature service.
+They can move existing features or alter features' attribute values.
 This operation is enabled by default.

-If you require a feature service that allows users to only create features but not view, update, or delete them, you can publish the feature service from ArcMap with Create and Query operations enabled.
-Once published, you can open the feature service in ArcGIS Server Manager and disable the Query operation.
+- Query is required for users to view the data in the feature service.
+In most cases, you will enable the Query operation.
+However, if the editors with whom you share this feature service will only add features, and they should not see features added by other editors, you can disable the Query operation.
 This is useful for custom applications that require users to only input new features but not see, edit, or delete existing features.
 Note that the service owner and ArcGIS Server administrator can still see, edit, and delete existing features.

 If you disable an operation and a user attempts to do any action corresponding to that operation, the service returns an error.
 Client applications, such as those built with the ArcGIS Web APIs, can check for the allowed operations before attempting to apply edits.
 You can design these applications to disable or limit commands to match the allowed operations.